A Very Florentine Story: Perseus and the Head of Medusa by Benvenuto Cellini

-Standing in Florence’s Loggia dei Lanzi of the famous Piazza della Signoria in Florence, rich with some of the world’s most famous sculptures by Renaissance masters, including Michelangelo’s David, Bandinelli’s Hercules and Cacus, and Donatello’s Judith and Holofernes, and Benvenuto Cellini’s Perseus with the Head of Medusa.
+Standing in Florence’s Loggia dei Lanzi on the famous Piazza della Signoria in Florence, rich with some of the world’s most famous sculptures by Italian masters, including Michelangelo’s David, Baccio Bandinelli’s Hercules and Cacus, Donatello’s Judith and Holofernes, and Benvenuto Cellini’s Perseus with the Head of Medusa.
 The latter stands opposite Michelangelo’s David (now a copy, with the original located in the nearby Galleria dell’Accademia), as the millions of selfie-stick wielding tourists snap themselves with the famous crack-shot shepherd, if only they’d turn around and look.

 Who Was Benvenuto Cellini?

-Cellini is considered the greatest goldsmith of the Renaissance, in fact the great Michelangelo described him as “the greatest goldsmith of whom we have ever heard“.
-For Cellini, though, this was not enough, he wanted to be treated on the same level as Michelangelo.
+Cellini is considered the greatest goldsmith of his time.
+Even Michelangelo described him as “the greatest goldsmith of whom we have ever heard.“ For Cellini, though, this was not enough. e wanted to be treated on the same level as Michelangelo.

 Perseus and Medusa